SESYNC-ci/codecprs/workshopdetails.md

 Those applicants selected for participation in the on-site workshop in Anapolis will be contacted by SESYNC staff for confirmation and coordination of travel arrangements.

-### Virtual Mini-Workshops (VMW) ~ left side of Figure 2 (below)
+### Virtual Mini-Workshops (VMW)
+(left side of Figure 2 below)

-Virtual Mini-Workshops (VMW) will be coordinated between the Principal Investigators and the co-leaders for each location.
+VMWs will be coordinated between the Principal Investigators and the co-leaders for each location.
 All VMWs should be scheduled to take place between May 15 - July 1, 2016.

 The teams from each VMW (V-groups) will prepare a 10-15 minute presentation of the results of their workshop that will be presented to all on-site and virtual participants via Skype on Day 2 (July 6, 2016) of the on-site workshop at SESYNC.
-These results will be combined with the results of the on-site workshop and VMW co-leaders will be contacted following the on-site workshop for voluntary inclusion in Working Groups, Reporting and Publications.

 Following the V-group presentations, all virtual participants may participate in the Panel and Town Hall Discussions along with all of the on-site participants.

+VMW results will be combined with the results of the on-site workshop and VMW co-leaders will be contacted following the on-site workshop for voluntary inclusion in Working Groups, Reporting and Publications.

+### On-site Workshop at SESYNC - July 5-8, 2016
+(right side of Figure 2 below)

+Full Workshop Participants (accepted graduate students or post-docs), will participate in all activities shown in Figure 2 (below).

+The on-site workshop will take place between 8am - 5pm each day, excepting Day 4 (Friday July 8, 2016) which will officially end at noon.
+Because this is a graduate student focused and graduate student led workshop, Day 1 and Day 4 are focused solely on this group so that they can help to frame the agenda, direction, and results of the workshop.

+Selected expert participants will participate in the workshop on Day 2 and 3 (July 6-7, 2016), and may choose to stay for Day 4 (July 8, 2016) to participate in the formation of Working Groups and planning for future publications.

+Working groups formed as a result of this workshop will coordinate with one another and will have some access to information and file sharing through SESYNC for a limited amount of time following the on-site workshop in order to establish further plans for coordination and collaboration amongst these groups as they proceed beyond the workshop.

 ![Workshopflow](https://cloud.githubusercontent.com/assets/17146093/13062676/97362c0c-d3fd-11e5-83a5-cce9d6b0a797.png)